qchojr/lobby/README.md

 Now you can log in as root, and run the bot setup script.
 TODO: set up the 'sudo' admin users

+### Update host name
+- Edit `/etc/hostname`, put the hostname in the that file and save
+- Restart the linode